Data Journalism Graduate Certificate

-This graduate certificate is designed for students and professionals wishing to advance their knowledge and careers in the emerging field of Data Journalism.
-Data-driven journalism is about obtaining, reporting on, curating and publishing (storytelling) data of broad interest.
-Maps and infographics are some of the most effective means to communicate complex content to the experts and the general public alike.
-Accordingly, this program is focusing on covering principles of journalism, methods and tools for information visualization, social media analysis and scientific data communication topics.
-This includes both theoretical principles and practical applications.
+This certificate is designed for students and professionals wishing to advance their knowledge and careers in the emerging field of Data Journalism.
+Data-driven journalism is about obtaining, reporting on, curating, and publishing (storifying) data in the public interest.
+Maps and data infographics are some of the best ways to publish data in order to inform the public and raise awareness.

 Requirements for Graduate Certificates

 Total credits: 15

 This certificate may be pursued on a full-or part-time basis.

 Students should refer to the Admissions & Policies tab for specific policies related to this program.

 |Select two courses from the following list or others in consultation with an advisor.||6|